wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/4-exercise.md

 ### Prerequisites

-For this exercise, you will need to have the following parameters set up in your environment:
+For this exercise, you'll need to have the following parameters set up in your environment:

 - A Power Apps portal that is provisioned.
-If you do not have a Power Apps portal available, follow the [Create Portal](/power-apps/maker/portals/create-portal/?azure-portal=true) instructions to create one.
+If you don't have a Power Apps portal available, follow the [Create Portal](/power-apps/maker/portals/create-portal/?azure-portal=true) instructions to create one.
 - Access to the Power Apps maker portal.

 ## High-level steps